plyometrics for running

 What is Plyometric Training?

-Plyometrics were once indeed developed for elite athletes in the 1950s.
-Originally known as “shock training”, it consisted mostly of high to ultrahigh intensity exercises such as weighted depth jumps.
+Plyometrics was developed for elite athletes in the 1950s.
+Originally known as “shock training,” it mainly consisted of high- to ultrahigh-intensity exercises such as weighted depth jumps.
 That’s often referred to as classic plyometrics.
-Modern plyometrics, however, also employs a continuum of submaximal exercises at low to moderate intensity.
+Modern plyometrics also employs a continuum of submaximal exercises at low to moderate intensity.

-What all plyometric exercises have in common is that they stimulate the activation of the stretch-shortening cycle (SSC).
-That is initiated when a muscle action is preceded by a quick countermovement.
+All plyometric exercises stimulate the activation of the stretch-shortening cycle (SSC), which is initiated when a muscle action is preceded by a quick countermovement.
 For example, if you want to jump as high as possible, you would quickly bend your knees first in the opposite direction to generate maximal power.

 Popular lower body submaximal plyometrics for running are the Two-Foot Ankle Hop, Standing Long Jump, Tuck Jumps, Split Squat Jump, and Double-Leg Hops – to name a few.
-In fact, running itself is a plyometric activity, while cycling and swimming are not.
+Running itself is a plyometric activity, while cycling and swimming are not.

 The Benefits of Plyometrics for Running